Ogbomosho: Economy

-Inadequate government investment in infrastructural facilities and policy guidance for local initiatives have undermined economic growth and development of the town.
+Inadequate government investment in infrastructural facilities and policy guidance for local initiatives have undermined the economic growth and development of the town.
 The location of the town on terrain unattractive to manufacturers and investors, with the road network being poor.

 Cityscape

 Ogbomosho is connected by roads from major cities such as Ilorin, Osogbo, and Ibadan.
 One of the prominent landmarks is the central mosque at Oja-Igbo, which towers over the traditional walled compounds of private houses and the parts of the old wall that remain.

+Okelerin Baptist church also serve as one of the oldest churches and building in the town.

 Other prominent landmarks are Ogbomosho Recreation Club, Ladoke Akintola University of Technology, Lautech's College of Health Sciences, Nigerian Baptist Theological Seminary, Bowen University Teaching Hospital, Lautech Teaching Hospital, Heroes Arcade and Soun Stadium.

 Ogbomosho has other mosques, several churches, estates, and business complexes littered all over the city.
 Ogbomosho Recreation Club has meeting halls, an indoor sports hall and a golf course.
 The headquarters of the American Baptist Church of Nigeria and its theological seminary are located in the city.
 The closest airport to Ogbomosho is Ilorin Airport which is approximately 52 kilometers away.

+Religion

+In Ogbomosho, faith takes many forms, with Christians, muslims, and traditionalists living side by side.
+The city's streets echo with the hymns and call to prayer, a testament to the deep respect and understanding that bind these communities together.
+This peaceful coexistence is a source of pride for all who call Ogbomoso home.